-I was given the confidence to lead the design efforts on the RTX4 wedge which is the flagship product line at Cleveland Golf.
-Working closely with the engineering team and guys on the PGA tour we developed very specific center of gravity (CG) specs for the entire wedge lineup (21 SKU's)
+I was given the confidence to lead the design development of the RTX4 wedge, which is the flagship product line at Cleveland Golf.
+Working closely with the engineering team and Cleveland Golf / Srixon sponsored PGA tour players we established very specific center of gravity (CG) targets for the entire wedge lineup (21 SKU's)

-The task was simplified by targeting a few key SKU's throughout the lineup and creating a universal yet adjustable design.
-Parametric CAD modeling (using Unigraphics NX) played a major role in the development and allowed me to design the weight shift into a few key adjustable parameters.
+The task of designing a transitioning wedge lineup was simplified by targeting a few key SKU's and creating a universal yet adjustable design.
+Parametric CAD modeling (using Siemens NX) played a major role in the development and allowed me to design the weight shift into a few key adjustable parameters.

 From a marketing perspective the wedge had to communicate the weight shift, look more valuable than its predecessor while retaining the classic clean look of traditional Cleveland Golf wedges.
 To simplify and lead the conversation with the marketing team I created visual charts where I placed the various design team concepts one a scale from conventional to radical with reference to the current market and competitor offerings.

 Redesigned the face shape in collaboration with PGA tour players and with the purpose to help redistribute weight and moving the center of gravity closer to the center of the club face.
 The face shape summary was created to compare, in detail, the RTX3 to the RTX4 wedge in order to make main stakeholders more comfortable with the changes.